What Is a Grantor Trust?

 Intentionally Defective Grantor Trusts

 These irrevocable trusts are called "intentionally defective grantor trusts" because they're drafted to treat the grantor as the owner for income tax purposes but not for estate tax purposes.
-The grantor reports trust income on his personal return and pays any taxes due, but the trust assets are not included in the grantor's estate when he dies for estate tax purposes -- a major advantage not shared with revocable trusts.
-When the grantor acts as trustee of a revocable trust and essentially retains an extension of ownership over the assets placed into it, those assets still contribute to his taxable estate.
+The grantor reports trust income on his personal return and pays any taxes due, but the trust assets are not included in the grantor's estate when he/she dies for estate tax purposes -- a major advantage not shared with revocable trusts.
+When the grantor acts as trustee of a revocable trust and essentially retains an extension of ownership over the assets placed into it, those assets still contribute to his/her taxable estate.

 State law and the trust instrument, also known as the trust deed, determine whether a trust is revocable or irrevocable.
 If the trust deed does not specify that the trust is irrevocable, most states will consider it revocable.